Gardening Advice

 After that, level the soil and rake it one way, so it leaves furrows for the seeds behind it.

-Just moisten the soil, avoid sogging it.
+Just moisten the soil, and avoid sogging it.
 Some people skip this step but here’s why you shouldn’t.
 By doing this, you prevent the seeds from moving around when you first water them.
 A lot of people make the mistake of seeding over very dry soil and when they water the lawn afterwards the seeds move as they can’t hold to anything (even with furrows), resulting in once again unevenly seeded lawn.
-This can also happen due to heavy rains.
+This can also happen due to heavy rains, in which case you need to deal with waterlogged soil.

 As we already learned, every grass type is different, so use its recommended seed rate.
 You can mix the seed with lawn food or add a fertilizer afterwards.
 Apply the seed with a crosshatch pattern (like a grid type).
 This way you secure even growth.

-This step is optional but it will kick-start the seeds by giving the much-needed nutrients.
+This step is optional but it will kick-start the seeds by giving them much-needed nutrients.
 Be careful not to overdo it if you already added lawn food to the seeds.

 Keep the soil evenly moist until the seeds sprout.
 It’s recommended to do so around 4-6 times a day, depending on the weather conditions.
 Water your reseeded lawn using a light spray, avoiding washing the seeds around.
 If you let the seeds dry out, you’re most probably getting a patchy result (again).